luizbills/wp-plugin-base/README.md

 $deps[] = [
 	'check' => function () {
 		// checks if the `WooCommerce` class exists
-		// that class only exists when the WooCommerce plugin isactive. return class_exists( 'WooCommerce' );
+		// that class only exists when the WooCommerce plugin is active. return class_exists( 'WooCommerce' );
 	},